 For the seller to be legally responsible, a 12-person jury must find "beyond a reasonable doubt" that the sale of alcohol caused the injuries or death.
 This familiar standard of proof, usually reserved for criminal cases, sets an extremely high bar.
 The normal standard of proof in civil cases like dram shop actions is "a preponderance of the evidence," meaning that a claim is slightly more likely to be true than not true.

 The end result?
 It's very difficult to prove a Tennessee dram shop claim.

 Tennessee's dram law doesn't apply to social hosts.
 But that doesn't mean social hosts are off the legal hook.
 A social host who furnishes alcohol to minors, or who hosts a party where the host knows that minors are drinking, can be held responsible for injuries that result.

 For example, in Biscan v.
 Brown, 160 S.W.3d 462 (Tenn.
 2005), Worley hosted a party for his daughter and several of her underage friends.
 Though Worley didn't furnish alcohol to the minors, he was aware that they were drinking.
 Sixteen-year-old Jennifer Biscan left the party in a car driven by another underage intoxicated partygoer, Brown.
 Brown wrecked the car, causing Biscan to suffer serious injuries.

 The Tennessee Supreme Court agreed with the lower courts that Worley was negligent.
 Though he didn't provide the party guests with alcohol, he knew they were drinking.
 It was foreseeable that they might try to drive while under the influence.
 Worley was liable for Jennifer Biscan's injuries.

-A dram shop claim in Tennessee is a civil case, which means that the alcohol vendor's liability is expressed in terms of money damages.
-Common types of damages sought in Tennessee dram shop claims include:
+A dram shop or social host liability claim in Tennessee is a civil case, meaning that the alcohol seller's or host's liability is expressed in terms of money damages.
+Common types of damages in Tennessee liquor liability claims include: